canonical/cloud-init/doc/rtd/reference/datasources/wsl.rst

 * Set Hostname.

-  WSL automatically assigns the instances hostname and any attempt to change it will take effect only until the next boot, when WSL takes over again.
+  WSL automatically assigns the instance hostname and any attempt to change it will take effect only until the next boot when WSL takes over again.
-  The user can set the desired hostname via ``/etc/wsl.conf``, if really necessary.
+  The user can set the desired hostname via ``/etc/wsl.conf``, if necessary.

 * Default user.

-  While creating users through cloud-init work as in any other platform, WSL has the concept of the *default user*, which is the user logged in by default.
+  While creating users through cloud-init works as in any other platform, WSL has the concept of the *default user*, which is the user logged in by default.
 So, to create the default user with cloud-init, one must supply user data to the :ref:`Users and Groups module <mod-users_groups>` and write the